Tips and Support for Navigating the Public Health Job Market During a Pandemic

 I want to share a quick shoutout to our Michigan Public Health faculty and other mentors.
 Graduates, keep in mind that these mentors are our biggest fans.
 They too are experiencing an unexpected environment of teaching and are working every day to adapt.
 Maintaining a relationship with them is important, be it a biweekly email to update them on your search process or an occasional phone call to share good news or recent struggles.

 To my fierce cohort now entering the heroic field of public health together—I am thinking of you.
 Let us take this moment to build community, energy, and networks in continuing to fight the public health fight.
 Public health has taught us to remain resilient in the face of adversity, and I hope we all can carry this with us on whatever paths we will travel.

 About the Author

-Umaima Abbasi graduated from the University of Michigan School of Public Health in 2020 with a Bachelor of the Arts (BA) in Community and Global Public Health.
-Her research is focused on vaccine preventable diseases.
-Her ultimate goal is to create a program for Polio vaccine uptake centering the community in her hometown -- Sindh, Pakistan.
-Currently Umaima is aiming to join the public sector and work with at-risk community members in New York City in becoming agents of change.
+Umaima Abbasi graduated from the University of Michigan School of Public Health in 2020 with a Bachelor of Arts degree in Community and Global Public Health.
+Her research is focused on vaccine-preventable diseases.
+Her ultimate goal is to create a program for Polio vaccine uptake centered in the community around her hometown—Sindh, Pakistan.
+Currently, Umaima aims to join the public sector and work with at-risk community members in New York City in becoming agents of change.